 People are always interested in free knowledge, especially when it’s regarding something they care about.
 This subject line will require some basic research prior to sending; however, it works.

 Is the email going to a prospective customer?
-Maybe you reach out with an idea on how to improve their daily life or reduce the time they have to spend in the office.
+Maybe you reach out with an idea on how to improve their daily life, reduce the time they have to spend in the office or how to identify sales competencies using a sales test.
 Is the email going to a prospective partner?
 Maybe paint them a picture of how the partnership would work.
 Whatever it is, make it compelling and worth reading.

 Subject Line #3: We have [Insert Common Fact] in common.